demisto/content/Packs/CiscoFirepower/Integrations/CiscoFirepower/README.md

 ### 43. ciscofp-list-intrusion-policy
 ***
 Retrieves the intrusion policy associated with the specified ID.
 If no ID is specified, retrieves list of all intrusion policies.
-GET arguments: intrusion_policy_id, include_count | LIST arguments: expanded_response, limit, page, page_size.
+GET arguments: intrusion_policy_id, include_count ; List arguments: expanded_response, limit, page, page_size.

 #### Base Command